Jun-depo/Sharp-ratio/README.md

-# Sharp Ratio Correlation study
+# Sharp Ratio study

+Sharp Ratio is defined as stock gain normalized with stock volatility.
+People use Sharp Ratio to select stocks have high gains, but low  volatility.

-The project tries to address whether Sharp ratio derived from given stocks of one year can be used to predict stock sharp ratio of the next year .
+The project tries to address whether Sharp ratio calculated from 6 years of data can be used to predict stock performance in the following 5 years based on the sharp ratio.

 Sharpe ratio = (Mean portfolio return − Risk-free rate)/Standard deviation of portfolio return.
-Risk-free rate equals to 1-year treasury rate of the year.
+Risk-free rate equals to 1-year treasury rate of the year, which has been almost zero during last 10 years.
+It is set to zero in this study.

 DSR (daily sharpe ratio)
 DSR =  stock['Daily Return'].mean() / stock['Daily Return'].std()

-DSR doesn't contain 1-year treasury rate adjustment

 ASR (annual sharp ratio) =  sqrt(252) * stock['Daily Return'].mean() - (1-year treasury rate) / stock['Daily Return'].std()

-252 is used as there are 252 trading days per year
+252 is used as there are 252 trading days per year.
+1-year treasury rate is set to zero.

-Initially, 20 stocks selected from QQQ will be analyzed over 11 year period (2007-01-01 to 2018-01-01).
-Each stock will have
-11 sharp ratio numbers corresponding to 11 year data.
-Each SAR will be paired with the next year ASR of the same stock, then analyzed for their correlation (more detail description will be provided).
-Each stock will have 10 pairs.
-There will be total 200 pairs.

-I will also use normalized sharp ratio (ASR offset by QQQ ASR or SPY ASR) to eliminate general stock market up and down.
+18 stocks were selected from QQQ index (Nasdaq 100 index) and analyzed over 11 year period (2007-01-01 to 2017-12-31).
+Each stock will have 11 sharp ratio numbers corresponding to each of 11 years.
+Based on average ASR from the first 6 years, I created two groups, one has low average ASR (0.260) and the other has high average ASR (0.894).
+Then, I calculated average ASR of the same two groups.
+Average ASRs of two groups showed very little different (0.998 vs 0.950, p = 0.777).
+This suggests ASR is not good for predicting future ASR.

-Eventually, I will expand the analysis to more stocks.
+I will expand the analysis to study more stocks.